iyke395/Pokemon-Hackathon/README.md

 # POKEMON STRATEGY
-An Analysis on a Pokemon Dataset,
+An Analysis on a Pokemon Dataset,.

 ## Project Overview